 Warranty

-All piping, pipe support brackets, joint connections, expansion joints, and anchors shall be warranted by the HMS manufacturer against failure under design conditions for a period of 24 months from the date of Total Performance of the Work.
+All piping, pipe support brackets, joint connections, expansion joints, and anchors shall be warranted by the HMS manufacturer against failure under design conditions for a period of 24 months from the date of Total Performance of the Contract.

-Inlet nozzles shall be warranted by the manufacturer against failure under design operating conditions for a period of 24 months from the date of Total Performance of the Work.
+Inlet nozzles shall be warranted by the manufacturer against failure under design operating conditions for a period of 24 months from the date of Total Performance of the Contract.

 END OF SECTION